 The Local Authority SEND Local Offer offers advice and support to pupils and families.
-This can be found online at Trafford Children's Services.
+This can be found online at www.trafforddirectory.co.uk.
 The school has a statutory requirement to provide an SEN Information Report.
-This can be found at www.templemoor.trafford.sch.uk/parent-information.
+This can be found on our website - templemoorinfants.co.uk.
 Class teachers, in partnership with the SENco, are responsible for ensuring that pupils are able to access assessments carried out within their class.
 If a child's needs mean that they are unable to access standardised tests then the SENCo will liaise with the class teacher to assess pupils' eligibility for access arrangements.